AndreasTraut/Visualization-of-Data-with-Python/README.md

 ![Figure_extended 7](https://user-images.githubusercontent.com/55921277/72667450-581cd000-3a1c-11ea-87a6-7bd5c116c1a1.png)
 ![Figure_extended 8](https://user-images.githubusercontent.com/55921277/72667452-58b56680-3a1c-11ea-953f-3bcd444fa200.png)

-Now it would interesing to see some regression plots (step 9).
+Now it would interesting to see some regression plots (step 9).
 On the left side for men and on the right side for women:

 ![Figure_extended 9](https://user-images.githubusercontent.com/55921277/72667454-58b56680-3a1c-11ea-9614-fcc8962bac15.png)
 ![Figure_extended 9b](https://user-images.githubusercontent.com/55921277/72667443-56eba300-3a1c-11ea-816b-5687e7144a52.png)